QuentiumYT/HomeAlertDiscord/README.md

 # HomeAlertDiscord

- This personnal project is about sending discord messages on button click using a GUI running on a Raspberry
+This personal project is about sending discord messages on button click using a GUI running on a Raspberry